Pylons/pyramid/docs/narr/views.rst

 begins with ``/static2``.

 You needn't generate the URLs to static resources "by hand" in such a configuration.
-Instead, use the ``repoze.bfg.url.static_url`` API to generate them for you.
+Instead, use the :func:`repoze.bfg.url.static_url` API to generate them for you.
 For example, let's imagine that the following code lives in a module that shares the same directory as the above ZCML file:

 .. code-block:: python
    :linenos: